shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `0`

 Enables or disables analog input.
 By default, all analog inputs are disabled.
-Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-31 (total of 32 values for 32 analog inputs).
+Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-31 and represents analog ID (total of 32 values for 32 analog inputs).

 ##### 1.2.3.4.2 Invert

 SysEx `SECTION` ID: `1`

 When enabled, analog input will send inverted MIDI CC messages in each direction.
 By default, this option is disabled for all analog inputs.
-Acceptable values for `NEW_PARAMETER` byte are `0` (not inverted) and `1` (inverted). `PARAMETER` byte can range between 0-31 (total of 32 values for 32 analog inputs).
+Acceptable values for `NEW_PARAMETER` byte are `0` (not inverted) and `1` (inverted). `PARAMETER` byte can range between 0-31 and represents analog ID (total of 32 values for 32 analog inputs).

 ##### 1.2.3.4.3 Type